-Probe Lands On Ryugu Asteroid, In Latest Success For International Group
+Probe Lands On Ryugu Asteroid In Latest Success For International Group

 Hello #Earth, hello @haya2kun!
 I promised to send you some pictures of #Ryugu so here’s a shot I took during my descent.
 Can you spot my shadow? #AsteroidLanding pic.twitter.com/dmcilFl5ms— MASCOT Lander (@MASCOT2018) October 3, 2018

-"It could not have gone better," MASCOT project manager Tra-Mi Ho said, in a statement from the German space agency DLR.
+"It could not have gone better," Mascot project manager Tra-Mi Ho said, in a statement from the German space agency DLR.
 "From the lander's telemetry, we were able to see that it separated from the mothercraft, and made contact with the asteroid surface approximately 20 minutes later."

-MASCOT is powered by a lithium-ion battery that will allow some 16 hours of operation.
+Mascot is powered by a lithium-ion battery that will allow some 16 hours of operation.
 It's the product of a collaboration between Germany's DLR and the French space agency CNES.

-The MASCOT lander is carrying four main instruments.
-In addition to a camera and radiometer, it has an infrared spectrometer and a magnetometer – tools that researchers hopes will bring insights about asteroids and the building blocks of the solar system.
+The Mascot lander is carrying four main instruments.
+In addition to a camera and radiometer, it has an infrared spectrometer and a magnetometer — tools that researchers hope will bring insights about asteroids and the building blocks of the solar system.

 After deploying the lander, the Hayabusa2 spacecraft withdrew; it's now hovering about a mile and a half above the asteroid's surface, according to JAXA, the Japanese space agency.